MicrosoftDocs/powerapps-docs/powerapps-docs/teams/perspectives.md

 ## Overview

-The Perspectives template app for Microsoft Teams provides a simple way to add topics and extend the topics with QA where anyone in the organization can have a perspective about the topic and have a discussion with the same in teams by adding the existing or new Teams Team to join
+The Perspectives sample app template for Microsoft Teams provides a simple way to add topics and extend the topics with Q&A where anyone in the organization can have a perspective about the topics, and have a discussion about them in Teams.

 Benefits of using the Perspectives app: